Tracking

 More is better, but 3 weeks of clean data gives you enough to see patterns and makes a comparison point for elimination phases.

 Once you have a baseline, you can start testing suspected triggers.
-The standard protocol is:
+The full elimination diet protocol covers each step in detail, but the standard process is:

 The reintroduction is as important as the elimination — it's the confirmation test.
 If your symptoms improve on removal and return on reintroduction, you've found something real.
 If they improve and don't return, the improvement may have been coincidental or due to something else.